JieyuhanZhu/6690_final_project/README.md

 ```
 Load Data -> Feature Extraction -> Clustering -> Pseudo-Supervised Classification -> Save/load Model
 ```
+## Description of key functions of each file
 # Organization of this directory
 To be populated by students, as shown in previous assignments.